Lignite is a type of coal, but what is lignite used for? Here’s a look at what lignite is, what its applications are and where it’s mined.

+What is lignite, and what is it used for?
 Lignite, a type of coal that is generally yellow to dark brown, is the first product of the coalification process.

 In terms of availability, Encyclopedia Britannica states that nearly half of the world’s proven coal reserves are made up of lignite and sub-bituminous coal.
 However, lignite hasn’t been widely exploited because other types of coal are superior to it in terms of handling and storage stability.

-In addition, lignite has a low calorific value, which means that transporting it over any significant distance is uneconomical in comparison to other types of coal.
+Additionally, lignite has a low calorific value, which means that transporting it over any significant distance is uneconomical in comparison to other types of coal.
 For that reason, though lignite is used in power generation, it is used largely by local utilities and industries close to sites where it is mined.

 Despite those issues, lignite’s low cost of production means there have been calls to increase its use in many countries.

 As mentioned, lignite is used in power generation.
-More specifically, the Lignite Energy Council reports that 79 percent of lignite is used to generate electricity, 13.5 percent is used to generate synthetic natural gas and 7.5 percent is used to create fertilizer products like anhydrous ammonia and ammonium sulfate.
+But what is lignite used for specifically?
+The Lignite Energy Council reports that 79 percent of lignite is used to generate electricity, while 13 percent is used to generate synthetic natural gas and 7 percent is used to create fertilizer products like anhydrous ammonia and ammonium sulfate.

 Where is lignite mined?